 Most of us probably remember acting up as a child and being admonished with "What would your mother think?"
 Well, in Lizzie Post's case, we're guessing it was, "What would your great-great-grandmother think?"

 As a direct descendant of famed etiquette expert Emily Post, Lizzie has continued in the family business, making a career for herself as an author and go-to spokesperson for propriety.
-Admittedly, though, the rules have changed a bit since the days of dear Great-Great-Granny Post—particularly when it comes to weddings.
-In everything from ceremony details to registries, couples are less concerned with the prim and proper, and more concerned with the personalized and practical, Post says.
+Admittedly, though, the rules have changed a bit since the days of dear great-great-granny Post—particularly when it comes to weddings.
+From ceremony details to registries, couples are less concerned with the prim and proper and more concerned with the personalized and practical, Post says.

 In fact, she's partnered with Marshalls, and a recent survey put out by the department store found that "one in three couples are planning nontraditional weddings and 83 percent are tossing traditional elements aside if they are not meaningful to them."
 Furthermore, 42 percent are forgoing the long-held tradition of registries altogether, and 39 percent of couples who did opt for a registry, are still hoping to be surprised.

 So, what does this mean for anyone trying to do right by a couple whose wedding they were invited to attend?
-What sort of gifts are appropriate to give or ask for in 2018?
+What sort of gifts are appropriate to give or ask for?

-To find out, Brides invited Post to spend an afternoon with us chatting all things #wediquette.
+To find out, we spent an afternoon chatting with Post about all things #wediquette.
 Read her thoughts below—including whether or not you actually have to keep those wedding gifts that you hate.